rbind/ewenme/content/blog/2019-06-20-listening-jan-to-jun-19.md

 draft: no
 ---

-Some of the records I have really appreeciated in "H1" 2019 are here.
+Some of the records I have really appreciated in "H1" 2019 are here.
 There's a [Buy Music Club](https://buymusic.club/) list at the bottom to go buy the ones you like and support the artists behind them, too!

 **Logic1000, LOGIC1000** *[SUMAC]* - Punchy and vibrant Aussie twists on UK funky rhythms, also featuring a slammin' [Niche](https://www.youtube.com/watch?v=uwO16Eg5NOc) rework.